A Cold and Super-Puffy Planet on a Prograde Orbit: Discussion

 \subsection{Search for companions}

 Although there are no signs of additional transiting planets in the TESS light curve, there is evidence for a long-term RV trend.
-To discern whether this trend originates from an outer companion or is just a product of stellar activity, we calculated a series of stellar activity indicators using \texttt{serval} and the HARPS data, including the H$\alpha$ index, the Na D I and II indices, the chromatic index, and the differential line width \citep[see][]{serval}.
+To discern whether this trend originates from an outer companion or is just a product of stellar activity, we calculated a series of stellar activity indicators using \texttt{serval} \citep{serval} and the HARPS data, including the H$\alpha$ index, the Na D I and II indices, the chromatic index, and the differential line width.
 The H$\alpha$ index is the only one showing a (marginal) correlation with the derived RVs, having a Pearson correlation coefficient $r = 0.35 \pm 0.13$ and a $p{\rm -value} = 0.053^{+0.19}_{-0.05}$.
 Therefore, the hypothesis of stellar activity is disfavored.

 If the RV trend is produced by a planetary companion, it should have an orbital period $P>5.6$ yr, which corresponds to the baseline of the current RV observations.
-The parameters of this possible companion could be constrained with additional RV and/or {\it Gaia} DR4 astrometric measurements.
+The parameters of this possible companion could be constrained with additional RV and/or {\it Gaia} DR4 and DR5 astrometric measurements.
+Although TOI-4507 is relatively massive, it is nearby ($d\approx177$ pc) and bright ($G\approx10.6$), so it is a good candidate for {\it Gaia} astrometric detections \citep[e.g.,][]{Perryman2014,Lammers2025}.
 When removing the signal of TOI-4507 b and the RV trend from the data, we do not see clear additional signals in the RV data, which rules out the presence of planets producing similar or larger RV signals than TOI-4507 b.

 In addition to planetary companions, we searched for potential stellar companions to TOI-4507.
 High-resolution imaging with SOAR rules out nearby sources within $3^{\prime\prime}$ (Figure~\ref{fig:soar}), corresponding to a projected separation of $\sim530$~au.
 This is further supported by the {\it Gaia} DR3 Renormalized Unit Weight Error of $\sim0.8$, which suggests that the astrometry is not significantly perturbed by an unresolved companion.
 On wider scales, TOI-4507 is not included in the wide binary catalog of \citet{El-Badry2021}, which is based on proper motions and parallaxes from the {\it Gaia} Early DR3 \citep{Gaia_EDR3}, indicating the absence of co-moving stellar companions within 1 pc.
 The available data then strongly support a single-star interpretation.